Donating Makes a Difference!

 Become a Friend of the EJC Arboretum

-To become a Friend of the EJC Arboretum with membership privileges of discounts at EJC Arboretum sales and reduced admission in American Public Gardens Association member gardens, donate $35 or more.
+To become a Friend of the EJC Arboretum with membership privileges of discounts at EJC Arboretum sales and reduced admission in American Public Gardens Association member gardens, donate $25 or more throughout 2014.
 If a greater contribution is intended while browsing today or at any time, click the 'Give Now' button on the left to donate using a charge card.
 Online giving is appreciated in any amount.
 For gifts of $1,000 or more, a brass engraved leaf in your, a loved one's, or a business name, will be added to our donor plaque found in the lobby of the Frances Plecker Education Center so that arboretum visitors in perpetuity will know of your generosity!

 Memorial Trees and Benches

 The arboretum offers dedicated specimen trees as living memorials, and recommends size, species, and location of each memorial tree.
 The donation for a memorial tree is $1,500.
 This amount is needed to purchase, plant, water, and maintain until established, and produce signage.
 Funds remaining are managed for long-term upkeep of the memorial trees, and replacements of unsuccessful tree plants as needed.
 The arboretum identifies the beneficial site for memorial trees.